 Assistant Principal Bassoon

-A member of the DePaul University School of Music faculty since 2008, William Buchman also coaches the bassoon section of the Civic Orchestra of Chicago, and he has presented master classes throughout the United States and in Brazil, China, Canada and Germany.
+A member of the DePaul University School of Music faculty since 1998, Bill also coaches the bassoon section of the Civic Orchestra of Chicago and has presented master classes throughout the United States and in Brazil, China, Canada and Germany.
 He lives with his husband Lee Lichamer in Chicago’s Ravenswood neighborhood.